 “I’ve got answers, but I can’t guarantee they’re to your questions.”
 Nakayama unsleeved ten blue arms to lift one corner of the dome of wings.
-Jay saw, through the lifted corner, Anihilato frozen in fear.
+Through the lifted corner, Jay saw Anihilato frozen in fear.
 “Ask away.”

-“If I understand correctly,” said Jay, “my world isn’t the real one.”
+“If I understand correctly,” said Jay, “my world isn’t the real one, right?”

 Jay nodded.
 Even freed from Anihilato’s glare, he stayed stationary.
 “The strangest thing, though,” he said, “is that some aspects of your original world slip into my subsidiary one.
 For example, I heard the story of a Blue Virgil who read manga from a library of texts supposedly from the future.
 After reading the manga, they visited Japan to meet the author while they wrote it.
 Unless I’m mistaken,” he wagered, “the Blue Virgil’s copy of the manga actually came from you, from your original world.
 But it was also being written in my subsidiary world.
 What are the chances of that?”

 Nakayama shrugged all ten shoulders and popped off Anihilato’s remaining legs.
 “Your world’s an unsupervised machine-learning algorithm.
-If I could understand how it worked it wouldn’t work at all.
-Its goal is reconstructing Earth, so I’m not surprised it reflected my original reality.”
+If I could understand how it worked, it wouldn’t work at all.”

 Jay nodded.
 “Did your original Earth have Hitler?
 Or Stalin?”

 Nakayama popped off Anihilato’s twenty arms and ate them one-by-one.
 The worm-monster crumpled whimpering on the sand.
-Asked Nakayama, “who?”
+“Who?” asked Nakayama.

 “Their regimes killed millions.”